net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 ## <i class="fa fa-calendar"></i> September 2017

+**Do Deep Convolutional Nets Really Need to be Deep and Convolutional?** Gregor Urban et al. ICLR 2017 - _Kaushalya_ {: .notice}
+> This can be considered as a response to the NIPS 2014 paper "Do deep nets really need to be deep?"
+(Ba and Caruana, 2014).
+They train shallowe Colnvolutional Neural Networks using network distillation on an ensemble of state-of-the-art CNNs on CIFAR-10 dataset.
+Their results suggest that to achieve similar accuracy with a shallow student model, it should possess much more parameters than the deep teacher model (can be 30 times larger than the deep teacher model).
+Still the accuracy may not reach the level of the teacher model.

 **Understanding Deep Learning Requires Re-Thinking Generalization** Chiyuan Zhang et al. ICLR 2016 - _Hoang_ {: .notice}
 > Experimental results and insight for generalization error in deep neural networks.